-The sub-fund aimed to provide long term capital growth by investing in a portfolio of Hong Kong SAR equities, while promoting ESG characteristics within the meaning of Article 8 of SFDR.
+The sub-fund aimed to provide long term capital growth by investing in a portfolio of Asian (excluding Japan) smaller company equities, while promoting ESG characteristics within the meaning of Article 8 of SFDR.
 This included the identification and analysis of a company's ESG credentials (as set out above) as an integral part of the investment decision making process to reduce sustainability risk.

 The ESG Credentials, Excluded Activities and the need for enhanced due diligence may have been identified and analysed by using, but not exclusively, HSBC's proprietary ESG Materiality Framework and ratings, sub-fundamental qualitative research and corporate engagement.
 The Investment Adviser relied on expertise, research and information provided by financial and non-financial data providers.
+Enhanced due diligence was conducted on companies that were considered to be noncompliant with the UN Global Compact Principles, or were considered to be high risk as determined by HSBC's proprietary ESG ratings.